On cubic torsors, biextensions and Severi-Brauer varieties over Abelian varieties

-\np Motivated by Proposition \ref{theta:prop}, we formulate the concept of \emph{nondegenerate cubic torsor} (see Definition \ref{non-degenerate-couples} below).
+Motivated by Proposition \ref{theta:prop} and Theorem \ref{cubic:homog:bundles}, we formulate the concept of \emph{nondegenerate cubic torsor} (see Definition \ref{non-degenerate-couples} below).
 The main point is to identify those structures on cubic torsors which correspond to nondegenerate theta groups.
 We use this formalism in the statement of Theorem \ref{Br:thm:2}.

-\begin{defn} We say that a couple $((L,t),\sigma)$, where $(L,t)$ is an object of $\mathcal{C}ub(\K,\G_m)$ and where $\sigma$ is a trivialization of the corresponding symmetric biextension $\Lambda(L)$, as a $\G_m$-torsor over $\K \times \K$, is \emph{nondegenerate} if the central extension to which it corresponds, via Proposition \ref{theta:prop}, is nondegenerate.
+\begin{defn} Let $\K$ be a finite commutative group scheme with rank $\#\K = n^2$ not divisible by the characteristic of $\kk$.
+We say that a couple $((L,t),\sigma)$, where $(L,t)$ is an object of $\mathcal{C}ub(\K,\G_m)$ and where $\sigma$ is a trivialization of the corresponding symmetric biextension $L \hat{*} L$, as a $\G_m$-torsor over $\K \times \K$, is \emph{nondegenerate} if the central extension to which it corresponds, via Proposition \ref{theta:prop}, is nondegenerate.
 By abuse of terminology we also simply say that $((L,t),\sigma)$ is a \emph{nondegenerate cubic torsor}. \end{defn}